tosdr/tosback-versions/blogger/Terms of Service.md

 ### copyright

 A legal right that allows the creator of an original work (such as a blog post, photo, or video) to decide if and how that original work may be used by others.

+### country version

+If you have a Google Account, we associate your account with a country (or territory) so that we can determine:

+*   the Google [affiliate](https://policies.google.com/terms/definitions#toc-terms-affiliates) that provides the [services](https://policies.google.com/terms/definitions#toc-terms-services) to you and that processes your information as you use the services
+*   the version of the terms that govern our relationship

+When you’re signed out, your country version is determined by the location where you’re using Google services.
+If you have an account, you can [sign in](https://accounts.google.com/ServiceLogin?hl=en-US&continue=https://policies.google.com/terms) and view these terms to see the country associated with it.

 ### disclaimer